Outer-Wilds-New-Horizons/nh-config-editor/README.md

 ## Features

--   Form-based editing of planet, system, translation, and manifest configs
+-   Form-based editing of planet, system, translation, and manifest configs.
+-   Advanced validation for filepaths, ids, and more.
--   Build button that minifies your configs and zips them up for you
+-   Build action that minifies your configs and zips them up for you.

 ## Contributing